aceade/pyshotcutupload/README.md

 ### Troubleshooting
 - Check that you haven't missed the config.yml file and that all paths are correct in the Shotcut project.
-- Check that your SSH key and passphrase match that of the server
+- Check that the SSH host, port, SSH key and passphrase match that of the server

 ## Licence
 MIT (see the [LICENCE](./LICENCE) file).